openspending/os-cli/README.md

 ### Getting Started

-To activate virtual environments, install dependencies, add pre-commit hook to review and test code and get `run` command as unified developer interface:
+To activate virtual environment, install dependencies, add pre-commit hook to review and test code and get `run` command as unified developer interface: